hypertrace/hypertrace-docs-website/src/pages/Instrumentation/index.md

 ---
 title: Instrumentation
-excerpt: In this section we will learn about instrumentation.
+excerpt: Learn about instrumentation in this section.
 template: docs
 ---